OnTrak-Tech/OnTrak-Tech/README.md

 ## 🌱 Currently Learning
 - Advanced Kubernetes patterns and operators
 - GitOps with ArgoCD and Flux
-- Service mesh technologies (Istio)
+- Kubernetes Container orchestration and management
 - Advanced AWS services and certifications

 ## 📫 Let's Connect